tqsd/photon_weave/docs/index.rst

 Polarization Operations
 ^^^^^^^^^^^^^^^^^^^^^

 Operations on Polarization spaces are defined through `PolarizationOperationType` class.
-Since `Polarization` is always two dimensional Hilber space, the operations need to be of same dimensions.
+Since `Polarization` is always two dimensional Hilbert space, the operations need to be of same dimensions.
 Beside the implemented operators, Polarization operation also implements a `Custom` operation, but not `Expression` operation types.

 To see the list of implemented operations and required parameters for each of them, consult `polarization_operation.py`.

 Custom State Operations
 ^^^^^^^^^^^^^^^^^^^^^^

 Custom State Operations define operations which operate on `CustomState`.
 Custom state operations only defines two types of operations: `Custom` and `Expression`, requiring the user to explicitly define the operators either through expression or by providing the operator manually.
-Keep in mind that the dimensionalty of the operator must match the dimensionality of the space, on which the operator will act.
+Keep in mind that the dimensionality of the operator must match the dimensionality of the space, on which the operator will act.

 Further documentation can be found at `custom_state_operation.py`.

 Composite Operations
 ^^^^^^^^^^^^^^^^^^^^

-Composite Operations define an operatrions on multiple spaces.
+Composite Operations define an operations on multiple spaces.
 Prior to operation the states must be members of the same composite envelope.
 These operations must be applied to the composite envelope and correct order of the spaces it acts on must be given.
 The order of operator tensoring must reflect the order of given spaces in the `apply_operation` method call.

 Custom Operators
 ^^^^^^^^^^^^^^^^

 Custom operation is a simple way of manually providing an operation.
-The user must make sure that the dimensionalty of the operator matches the dimensionality of the target space.
+The user must make sure that the dimensionality of the operator matches the dimensionality of the target space.
 In case of `FockOperationType.Custom`, **Photon Weave** will resize the state to the dimensionality of the operator.
-If the operator has smaller dimension than the underlying state, the **Photon Weave** will try to shirnk the state, but the shrinking process may fail if part of the state would fall outside of the new dimension cutoff.
+If the operator has smaller dimension than the underlying state, the **Photon Weave** will try to shrink the state, but the shrinking process may fail if part of the state would fall outside of the new dimension cutoff.

 .. code:: python